ecMode/Hypify/README.md

 4 - Click Load Unpacked Extension and select unzipped folder

-5 - A magnifying glass will now be positioned to the right of the heart icon to indicate that a spotify version was found!
+5 - A magnifying glass will now be positioned to the right of the play button to indicate that a spotify version was found!

 Eric